-The property then changed hands for a short time to a consumptive logging firm before being purchased in 1947 by Dan Norris, a real estate executive and hotel operator.
-Norris added a lodge, swimming pool and stable to the properties creating Devil’s Pool Ranch Resort.
+The building then changed hands for a short time to a consumptive logging firm before being purchased in 1947 by Dan Norris, a real estate executive and hotel operator.
+Norris added a lodge, swimming pool and stable to the buildings creating Devil’s Pool Ranch Resort.

 When you visit Big Cedar Lodge today, you will see, taste and feel the inspiration of the Osage Indians.
 Just look over in to Devil’s Pool and you can feel days of yesteryear come to life.
 If you listen closely, you’ll hear the stomping of dancing feet from past parties with Harry & Dorothy at the Worman house.

-Over the years, the Big Cedar Lodge property has been owned by the Army Corps of Engineers, the Shriners Hospital for Children®, and the Ford Motors Credit Company.
+Over the years, the Big Cedar Lodge hotel has been owned by the Army Corps of Engineers, the Shriners Hospital for Children®, and the Ford Motors Credit Company.

 612 Devil’s Pool Road